Panel of Jurors of the New Traditional Architecture Prize

 Works as an architect, urbanist and design consultant.
 He studied at the University of Stuttgart before becoming an assistant to James Stirling in London and Project Partner with J. P. Kleihues in Berlin, and later developing his own private architectural practice in London 1974-97, Claviers 1998-2002 and Luxembourg since 2003.
 Krier has lectured at the Architectural Association School of Architecture (1973-76), the RCA (1977) and Princeton University (1977); he has been the Jefferson Professor of Architecture at the University of Virginia (1982) and Visiting Professor at Yale University School of Architecture intermittently from 1990, he was Inaugural Robert A. M. Stern visiting professor in 2015.

-coordination of the Duchy of Cornwall and HRH The Prince of Wales (1988 onwards); Justice Palace of Luxembourg (1990-97); Città Nuova in Alessandria, Italy (1995-99); Heulebrug in Knokke-Heist, Vlaanderen, Belgium (1998 onwards) and Cayalá, in Guatemala City (2003 onwards).
-He has been masterplan consultant for Sea Side, Fort Walton Beach, Florida since 1981 and is considered the “godfather” of New Urbanism.
+His numerous and renowned projects include new town of Poundbury Masterplan and architectural coordination for the Duchy of Cornwall and HRH The Prince of Wales (1988 onwards); Justice Palace of Luxembourg (1990-97); Città Nuova in Alessandria, Italy (1995-99); Heulebrug in Knokke-Heist, Vlaanderen, Belgium (1998 onwards); Cayalá in Guatemala City (2003 onwards).
+He has been masterplan consultant for Sea Side, Fort Walton Beach, Florida since 1981and is considered the “godfather” of New Urbanism.
 His work has been exhibited in the Museum of Modern Art (New York) and in the American Architectural Foundation Octagon Museum (Washington, DC).

-Lykoudis chairs the Richard H. Driehaus Prize at the University of Notre Dame which is dedicated to classical urbanism and architecture since 2003.
-A graduate of Cornell University, he earned his Master’s degree from the University of Illinois’ joint business administration and architecture program.
+Since 2003, he has served as chair of the Richard H. Driehaus Prize jury.
+The Driehaus Prize honors, promotes and encourages architectural excellence that applies the principles of traditional, classical and sustainable architecture and urbanism in contemporary society and environments.
+A graduate of Cornell University, Dean Lykoudis earned his Master’s degree from the University of Illinois’ joint business administration and architecture program.
 Prior to joining the Notre Dame faculty, he worked as a project designer and architect for firms in Florida, Greece, Connecticut and New York.
-He has directed his own practice since 1983 in Athens, and Stamford, Conn. and now in South Bend, Ind.
-He has lectured at universities around the USA and abroad as well as to professional and civic organizations.
+He has directed his own practice since 1983 in Athens, Stamford, CT. and now in South Bend, IN.
+His work has been published in the national and international architectural journals as well as in the popular press.
+He has lectured at universities around the country and abroad as well as to professional and civic organizations.

 Rafael Manzano Martos